artificiallama/TeslaSenti/README.md

 The existence of the <code>retweeted_status</code> token in json string indicates that the tweet is a retweet.
 A reply to a tweet has <code>in_reply_to_status_id</code> value not null.
 The <code>is_quote_status</code> field is true for tweets which quoted tweets.
 Retweets, replies and quoted tweets are eliminated at the top level (i.e. they are not written to file).
 The retweet count is used as a weight for the sentiment index and hence retweets should not be (double) counted.
 Replies and quoted tweets have context and are hence hard to analyse for sentiment.

+If the tweet contains more than 140 characters, then the <code>text</code>  contains the truncated tweet.
+For such tweets, the <code>extended_tweet</code> attribute is present.
+The <code>full_text</code> key contains the whole text of the tweet.

 ## Conclusion